AgnesSG/AgnesSG.github.io/_projects/2_urban_revitalization_madrid.markdown

 ### Terraced houses (townhouses)

 The original buildings, two-stories high by 3.5 m wide townhouses, were transformed into single-story apartments to make room for accessible housing on the ground floor.
 Our proposal removed the staircases from the interior of the buildings, allowing for more spacious living areas.
-New exterior staircases to access the upper apartments were located at the side of the entrance.
+New exterior staircases to access the upper apartments were located at the side to provide a means of entrance.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">